How To Detect Mold Inside Walls

 Mold produces a unique musty smell that permeates out from its location.
 Sniff for a deep earthy smell like the forest floor.
-Get close to outlets and other holes to try and precisely locate the source.
+Get close to outlets and other holes to locate the source precisely.

 Water damage and mold growth often go hand in hand.
 Look for signs of water damage along your walls.
 Any discoloration from brown to yellow to black is a serious warning sign.

 Any slimy or fuzzy growths appearing is a sure-fire sign of a colony within your walls.
 Any color from yellow to green to purple to red to black is a bad sign.

 If you notice condensation on your walls or they feel wet to the touch, immediately get help.
 Do your best to dry any surface water; you can attempt to clean faster than mildew can grow.

 Peeling and cracking

 Wallpaper and paint should never peel or crack.
 Bulges and bubbles are a sign of excess moisture slowly building up over time.
 If you see your walls warping or twisting, you have water damage and will need to bring in an expert to properly dry and prevent a mold infestation.